 The Group enters into certain commodity futures, options and swap contracts in order to hedge the commodity price risk related to the sale and purchase of palm based products.
 Cash flow hedge accounting may be applied to some of these derivatives as they are considered to be highly effective hedging instruments.
-A net fair value gain of US\$16.3 million (2020: loss of US\$23.7 million), with a related deferred tax charge of US\$1.6 million (2020: credit of US\$2.4 million), has been included in other comprehensive income in respect of these contracts.
+A net fair value gain of US\$5.0 million (2021: US\$16.3 million), with a related deferred tax charge of US\$0.5 million (2021: US\$1.6 million), has been included in other comprehensive income in respect of these contracts.
 Other commodity futures, options and swap contracts entered into by the Group are accounted for at fair value through profit or loss.